Helen Sham-Ho

-Helen Wai-Har Sham-Ho OAM (何沈慧霞 (Hé Shěn Huìxiá)) (born 9 September 1943) is a former Hong Kong-born Australian politician.
+Helen Wai-Har Sham-Ho (何沈慧霞 (Hé Shěn Huìxiá)) (born 9 September 1943) is a Hong Kong-born former Australian politician.

 Early life and education

 Of Bao'an Hakka ancestry, Sham-Ho was born in Hong Kong.
 She migrated to Australia in 1961, married an Australian in 1964, and became a citizen in 1968.

 She earned a Bachelor of Arts and a Diploma of Social Work from the University of Sydney, graduating in 1967, and earned an LL.B. at Macquarie University.

 Her first marriage produced two daughters; her second marriage was to Robert Ho on 15 December 1987.
 In 1982, she had joined the Epping Branch of the Liberal Party.

 Political career

 In 1988, she was elected to the New South Wales Legislative Council for the Liberal Party.
 She was the first ethnic Chinese person to be elected to an Australian parliament.
 She continued as a Liberal MLC until 1998, when she resigned from the party to sit as an independent.
 She retired before the 2003 election.